 The Arctic states are represented in ACAP by national delegations.
 Permanent Participants take part in ACAP meetings when possible.

 ACAP's work is led by Chairmanship that rotates between the countries every second year.
 The organizational issues are dealt with by Chair, Vice-Chair and Executive Secretary.
 Traditionally, the Vice-Chair represents the state that will take over the chairmanship in the following term.
-Presently, ACAP is chaired by Sweden.
+Presently, ACAP is chaired by Norway.

 ACAP currently has four Expert Groups working to develop practical actions to reduce the pollution of the Arctic environment.
 ACAP works according to the Work Plan adopted by the Ministers.